Up To $1,000 OFF Full Mouth Implants Per Arch PLUS a FREE Titanium Upgrade. Call NOW (678) 905-6818

 Dentures as a Tooth Replacement Option

-Dentures are one of the most common methods of tooth replacement.
-They are prosthetic devices constructed to replace missing teeth.
+Dentures are removable prosthetic devices designed to replace missing teeth.

-They are custom-made to fit your mouth and visually match your existing teeth.
-Dentures can be removed and put back into the mouth, offering a certain level of convenience.
+They are custom-made to fit the mouth and resemble natural teeth.
+Dentures can be removed for cleaning and overnight wear.

-Despite these potential drawbacks, dentures remain a popular choice due to their affordability and non-invasive nature.
+Despite these limitations, dentures remain popular due to affordability and the lack of surgery.

 Types of Dentures